UR-dandyhacks/DandyHacks22/README.md

   - [ ] Scale up the hills so that they cover up the background.
   - [ ] Make the stick for the top sign viewable.
 - [ ] Make the height of the wooden-sign sticks adjustable.
+- [ ] Add groundboi speech bubble next to tracks.
+(It can be collapsible in both and phone and desktop view)
+- [ ] Change the icons on the website to the new simplified ones.
+Impirt them as SVGs, and change the color on hover.
+(Check the sample for Instagram in the Figma)